hagenhaus/hagenhaus-com/en/docs/hhdatalist/themes/index.md

 ## Establishing defaults

-1. Set the *theme* option equal to an object:
+1. Set the *theme* option equal to an empty object:

     ``` nonum
     new HHDataList({